amirn003/amirn003/README.md

 ## 💡 About Me

 - 🎓 Studying the ancient art of programming at the University of Bordeaux (au Labri).
-- 🚂 Upgrading my Web Development knowledge at Le Wagon.
+- 🚂 Continuously learning: Le Wagon Bootcamp.
 - 🚀 Always exploring new technologies and frameworks.
 Current crush: Django ~~Ruby-on-Rails~~.
 - 🌿 Zen master in training, contemplating the profound mysteries of code and nature during my coffee breaks.
 My code is my garden, and bugs are the weeds I relentlessly pull out. 🍃